tetedange13/stage_M2BI_scripts/README.md

 is saved. <br> Example of cmd:
 `2-prim_analysis.py -i /path/to/your_fav_file.sam -l genus -o ./my_CSVs/`

-To handle multi-hits, the default way is 'minor_rm+LCA', but 3 other methods ('topOne', 'majoVoting', 'LCA') can be used, by setting the proper line, at the hard-coded section around line 650 of `2-prim_analysis.py` script.
+To handle multi-hits, the **default way is 'minor_rm+LCA'**, but 3 other methods ('topOne', 'majoVoting', 'LCA') can be used, by setting the proper line, at the hard-coded section around line 650 of `2-prim_analysis.py` script. <br>
+The same way, you can apply a **different filter on Centrifuge results**, rather based on a ratio 'hitLength/queryLength' > 40% (currently, the cutoff on 'hitLength' is fixed at 50, as described in Centrifuge's paper).
+The concerned
+section of code is around line 100 of the script. <br>
+This script also performs a **'correction' with RRN database for *B. intestinalis*** (converted into *B. subtillis*), around line .

 ### Usage of `3-second_analysis.py`